|Monday||9:00 a.m. – 5:00 p.m.|

-The Digital Map Collection at the Free Library of Philadelphia contains 5,000 digitized maps of Philadelphia, including: road maps, railroad maps, land use maps, aerial photos, fire insurance maps, industrial site surveys, and ward atlases.
+The Digital Map Collection at the Free Library of Philadelphia contains over 5,000 digitized maps of Philadelphia, including: road maps, railroad maps, land use maps, aerial photos, fire insurance maps, industrial site surveys, and ward atlases.

 The Free Library of Philadelphia’s Map Overlay Tool is designed to bring history to the present!
 Historic maps from the Map Collection can be layered on top of a current road map, terrain map, or hybrid (satellite/road) map.
 Compare the similarities and differences between the old and new maps by adjusting the “visibility” bar, and see how Philadelphia has changed over time!

 The Special Collections Digital Repository has all kinds of map-related games, activities, and more relating to Special Collections.